NZ Professional Ergonomists - Certified and Associate Members of HFESNZ

-The Centre for Certification of New Zealand Ergonomists (HFESNZ) assesses and certifies qualified professional practitioners of ergonomics.
-The Centre is a sub-committee of the HFESNZ.
-The certification scheme is modelled on the Centre for Registration of European Ergonomists (CREE) scheme, on which the certification criteria and administration procedures are based.
+The HFESNZ assesses and certifies qualified professional practitioners of ergonomics - Associate or Certified New Zealand Human Factors Professionals/Ergonomists.
+The professional membership scheme is modelled on the Centre for Registration of European Ergonomists (CREE) scheme, on which the certification criteria and administration procedures are based.
 The HFESNZ is a federated member of the International Ergonomics Association (IEA) and the Centre is abreast of current IEA developments regarding certification programme guidelines.
 The New Zealand and Australian Ergonomics Societies in 1998 jointly developed core competencies for ergonomists and these are also taken into consideration in certifying ergonomists.
-The Centre for Certification was established as the Board for Certification of New Zealand Ergonomists (BCNZE) in 1997 and began assessing applications in 1998.
+The Board for Certification of New Zealand Ergonomists (BCNZE) was orginally established in 1997 and began assessing applications in 1998.
 It was first administered by a separate elected Board, but with the October 2015 HFESNZ Rules revision, has now become integral to the HFESNZ committee.

-If you are interested in applying for Professional Membership of the HFESNZ (Associate or Certified), please contact the Convenor, Marion Edwin at - firstname.lastname@example.org for an application package.
+If you are interested in applying for Professional Membership of the HFESNZ (Associate or Certified), please contact the Certification Assessors via firstname.lastname@example.org for an application package.

 Certified New Zealand Ergonomists - Register of Members